sandy14/Amazon_bestselling_books_casestudy3/README.md

          # High  price   = price between 20 to 30 dollar
          # Very high price = price more than 30 dollar

-# Reviews : Very low Reviews = Reviews less than 3000,
+#Reviews    very low review   < than 3000
         #   Low Reviews       = Reviews between  3000 to  7000
         #   Good Reviews     = reviews between 7000 to 15000
         #   Very good reviews = Reviews between 15000 to 30000